kilobyte/topline/README.md

 =======

-This tool provides a hardcopy (ie, unadorned plain text) graph of per-CPU load, with hyperthread siblings being kept together, and NUMA node separation graphically marked.
+This tool provides a hardcopy (ie, unadorned plain text) graph of per-CPU load, with hyperthread siblings kept together, and NUMA node separation graphically marked.

 It is optimized for modern many-core processors -- today, servers often have north of 100 CPUs (Xeon Scalable with 48 or 56 per socket, CL-AP up to 112